ReadyMade Garments Trading License in Dubai

 The emirate's zero personal income tax environment, transparent regulatory framework, and access to over 200 global shipping routes further strengthen its appeal for traders in this category.

-Activity Code and Licence Details
+Activity Code and License Details

 Activity Code: 4771.95

-Licence Type: Trading Licence
+License Type: Trading License

 Category: Trading

-This licence authorises businesses to trade in finished garments and clothing items, including menswear, womenswear, childrenswear, sportswear, workwear, and fashion accessories.
+This license authorises businesses to trade in finished garments and clothing items, including menswear, womenswear, childrenswear, sportswear, workwear, and fashion accessories.
 It covers wholesale and retail distribution, importation, exportation, and re-exportation of readymade clothing products.

 Setting Up at Dubai South Business Hub Free Zone